James Bidgood (politician)

 On 13 November 2008, Bidgood was forced to clarify his comments in the House of Representatives after stating, earlier that day in an interview, that Prime Minister Kevin Rudd was indiscreet in his handling of a telephone conversation between himself and U.S. President George W. Bush.

 On 3 December 2008, Bidgood was forced to publicly apologise after taking and selling photographs of protester Marat Aminov, who had been threatening to set himself on fire outside Parliament House, Canberra.
 Aminov's multiple protest efforts had been aimed at securing aged-parent visas for his mother and father.
 Bidgood sold photographs to News Ltd newspapers, with instructions to send the proceeds to a charity.
 Kevin Rudd described Bidgood's actions as "deeply offensive".

 Bidgood is a devout Christian, and claims the 1987 stockmarket crash was caused by Christian marches for Jesus in London.
-On 4 December 2008, The Australian newspaper reported that Bidgood made a speech in parliament declaring that the global financial crisis of 2008 was an act of God, linking it to the end of the world: "I believe there is God's justice in action in what is going on here.
-We haven't seen the end of it.
-The ultimate conclusion is like I say, we look at Bible prophecy, we are going towards a one world bank and a one world monetary system.
-And if you believe the word of God and you read Revelations...you will see clearly what is being spelt out.
-We are in the end times."
+On 4 December 2008, The Australian newspaper reported that Bidgood made a speech in parliament declaring that the 2008 financial crisis was an act of God, linking it to eschatology.